horacio1986/rkd_docs/docs/en/steps.md

 ### Step 8:

-Once the wizard has finished you can verify how your environment was built with the command:
+Once the wizard is complete, you can verify how your environment was built with the command:

 ~~~~
 rkd info